OlivierLD/JOB/README.md

 Below are the detailed steps of the process.

-The Java class to start from is `JavaHardNativeInterface.java`.
+The Java class to start from is `JHardNativeInterface.java`.
 See the header file `jhard.h`, and its corresponding implementation `jhard.c`.

 ---